Pain After Surgery: What's Normal and What's Not

 Normal post-surgery pain should gradually improve over time, not get worse.

-Pain is often accompanied by swelling after surgery, which is a normal part of the healing process.
+Pain is often accompanied by swelling after surgery, which is a normal part of the healing process and can often be worse at night.

 How Long Does Pain Last After Surgery?